lucaspar/trustas/src/README.md

 If you've encountered any issues regarding the Hyperledger network:

+0. If it was working before, check the **Common Error Messages** below.
 1. **Follow this readme** and [prepare your environment](#preparing) first.
 2. Eliminate the **"works on my machine"** scenarios:
     - **Race conditions** - try calling `time.sleep(5)` before a faulty chaincode operation.